Top 10 · AK

 - Prosthodontists in AlaskaCrowns, bridges, dentures, and full restorations.

-- Dental Public Healths in AlaskaCommunity dental health and policy practitioners.
+- Dental Public Health Dentists in AlaskaCommunity dental health and policy practitioners.

-- Dentist Anesthesiologists in AlaskaSedation and anesthesia for dental procedures.
+- Dental Anesthesiologists in AlaskaSedation and anesthesia for dental procedures.

-- Dentist (Other)s in AlaskaDentists with general or unspecified focus.
+- Dentists in AlaskaDentists with general or unspecified focus.

-How are these oral & maxillofacial surgeons in Alaska ranked?
+How are these oral and maxillofacial surgeons in Alaska ranked?

 Alaska's Medicaid program is Alaska Medicaid (DenaliCare).
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Alaska Medicaid (DenaliCare) provider directory (https://health.alaska.gov/dpa/Pages/medicaid/default.aspx).How do I check a oral & maxillofacial surgeon's license in Alaska?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Alaska Medicaid (DenaliCare) provider directory (https://health.alaska.gov/dpa/Pages/medicaid/default.aspx).How do I check an oral and maxillofacial surgeon's license in Alaska?

 Use the Alaska Board of Dental Examiners license-lookup at https://www.commerce.alaska.gov/web/cbpl/professionallicensing/boardofdentalexaminers.aspx.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial surgeon instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial surgeon instead of a general dentist?

 Impacted wisdom teeth that need surgical removal; Dental implant placement, especially with bone grafting; Jaw fractures or facial trauma.